 - Karen, 65, is very angry at her ex-boyfriend.
-It seems he asked her best friend out on a date, a few days after breaking up with Karen.
-He was her boyfriend in high school.
+It seems he asked her best friend out on a date, a few days after breaking up with Karen (when she was in high school).

 - Paul, 45, can’t forgive his sister, because, as he sees it, she treated him like he didn’t matter when they were children.

 - Shelly talks of her resentment toward her mother, whom she is convinced loved her brother more than her.
 While her relationship with her mother eventually changed, and offered Shelly a feeling of being loved enough, the bitterness about not being her mother’s favorite remains stuck.

 These people are not isolated examples or peculiar in any way.
 Many people hold grudges, deep ones, that can last a lifetime.
 Many are unable to let go of the anger they feel towards those who “wronged” them in the past, even though they may have a strong desire and put in a concerted effort to do so.

 Why do we hold grudges when they are in fact quite painful to maintain, and often seem to work against what we really want?
 Why do we keep wounds open and active, living in past experiences of pain which prevent new experiences from being able to happen?
 What keeps us stuck when we want to move on and let go?
 Most important, how can we let go?